Le Cordon Bleu Class Action Lawsuit and Student Loans

 Who cannot be eligible?

 The students who transferred their credits to another university while Le Cordon Bleu is getting closed cannot be eligible for the advantages of the CSLD program.
-Class action lawsuit showed us some of the glimpses regarding the fraudulent actions that the university took.
+The class action lawsuit showed us some glimpses regarding the fraudulent actions that the university took.
 However, not only those students are the victims of Le Cordon Bleu.
 Those students who left the university because of its closing can be a great example of the second segment.
 Both groups of students need to seek their rights and try to eliminate federal student loan debt.
 We explained the BDAR application Process, but what about the closed school discharge?

 How to apply for CSLD?

-Class Action Lawsuit Timeline and how University Decided to Close its Branches
+Class Action Lawsuit Timeline and How University Decided to Close its Branches

 The class-action lawsuit was one of the many incidents where officials and students accused the university of fraudulent actions.
 The students who participated in the university from 2006 to March 2010 are the main segment of people to whom this lawsuit can be applied to.
-Although things went differently on this one, it was not the first time where Le Cordon Bleu faced a lawsuit.
-In 2011, a similar class-action lawsuit was held against Le Cordon Bleu and its parent organization – CEC.
+Although things went differently on this one, it was not the first time Le Cordon Bleu faced a lawsuit.
+In 2011, a similar class-action suit was held against Le Cordon Bleu and its parent organization – CEC.

 Final Thoughts